KyunHwan/trainer/trainer/templates/README.md

 # Templates

-Protocol definitions that establish the contracts for all pluggable training components.
-Every registered component must satisfy one of these interfaces.
+This folder contains the `Protocol` definitions that establish contracts for every pluggable component.
+For project-wide context, see [docs/README.md](../../docs/README.md).

 ## Purpose